aceismtemple/new-heavens-and-a-new-earth/Topics/HaShem.md

 ### 3. Meaning of the Name

 * The name YHWH is linked to the Hebrew verb **“to be”** (*hayah*).
-* In Exodus 3:14, God says to Moses:
+* In Exodus 3:14, HaShem says to Moses:

   > “I am who I am” (*Ehyeh Asher Ehyeh*)
 * So YHWH conveys **existence itself, eternal being, and self-sufficiency**.
-* It emphasizes that God is **not dependent on anything** and is the source of all life.
+* It emphasizes that HaShem is **not dependent on anything** and is the source of all life.

 ---